Dominic and the Ladies' Purse

-Dominic and the Ladies' Purse is a 2025 Indian Malayalam-language mystery comedy thriller film directed by Gautham Vasudev Menon, in his Malayalam debut, and produced by Mammootty Kampany.
-The film stars Mammootty in the titular role, alongside Gokul Suresh, Sushmitha Bhat, Viji Venkatesh, Siddique, Vineeth and Vijay Babu.
-The film revolves around Dominic, a sharp but disgraced ex-cop, nice guy, who knows all the right moves and is now a detective, as he takes on a simple job to find the owner of a purse.
+Dominic and the Ladies' Purse is a 2025 Indian Malayalam-language mystery crime comedy thriller film directed by Gautham Vasudev Menon, in his Malayalam directoral debut, and produced by Mammootty Kampany.
+Starring Mammootty in the main role, alongside debutant Sushmitha Bhat, Gokul Suresh, Meenakshi Unnikrishnan, Viji Venkatesh and Vineeth.
+The film revolves around a sharp but disgraced ex-cop, who knows all the right moves and is now a detective, as he takes on a simple job to find the owner of a purse.

-The film was officially announced in July 2024 under the tentative title Production No: VI, as it is the sixth production venture of Mammootty Kampany, and the official title was announced that September.
-Principal photography commenced the same month in Kochi.
-The film has music composed by Darbuka Siva, cinematography handled by Vishnu Dev and editing by Lewellyn Anthony.
+The film was officially announced in July 2024 under the tentative title Production No: VI, as it was the sixth production venture for Mammootty, and the official title was announced that September.
+Principal photography commenced in the same month in Kochi.
+Music was composed by Darbuka Siva, cinematography by Vishnu Dev, and editing by Lewellyn Anthony.
+On 23 January 2025, it was released theatrically.